arkime/arkime/CONTRIBUTING.md

 **Then, get some test data!**

+* Make sure node 8 is in your path
 * Install and Start Elasticsearch
 * Use `easybutton-build.sh` or `configure` and `make` to build everything
 * Run `make check` from the top level directory, this will